novaflamestar/paprika/README.md

 # paprika
-Go project animations to spice up your waiting screens
+Go animations to spice up your waiting screens